taku-n/english/expressions.md

 Nice to meet you. ➡ Itʼs nice to meet you.
 Pleasure to meet you. ➡ Itʼs a pleasure to meet you.
 Pleased to meet you. ➡ Iʼm pleased to meet you.
+Why do you think so? -> What makes you think so?

 ### seem